sylvainjule/kirby-backups/README.md

 ];
 ```

-The backups list isn't paginated because it is not intended to keep hundreds of backups around.
-If included in a client website, you should include a note specifying an expected frequency of backup creation / deletion (or set up a CRON job).

 You can enforce a maximum number of backups by setting the `maximum` option to any integer (default is `false`).
 If this number is reached the oldest backup will be deleted automatically whenever a new backup is created.
+If included in a client website, you should include a note specifying an expected frequency of backup creation / deletion (or set up a CRON job).

 ```php
 // site/config.php